 The common Hawaiian name for some moray eels is puhi, but there are many additional names for different types of moray eels.
-Some were thought to be aumākua, or family guardian, according to Maui Ocean Center’s Hawaiian Cultural Advisor, Kahu Dane Maxwell.
-Moray eels were also thought to be the kino lau (many forms taken by a supernatural body) of one of the four major gods, Ku.
+Some were thought to be aumākua, or family guardians, according to Maui Ocean Center’s Hawaiian Cultural Advisor, Kahu Dane Maxwell.
+Moray eels were also thought to be the kino lau (many forms taken by a supernatural body) of one of the four major Hawaiian gods, Ku.
 According to Kahu Dane, several species of eels were eaten by Hawaiians, especially puhi uha, the Hawaiian mustache conger.

 Moray eels can be divided up into two groups; those with very sharp, long teeth and those with blunt, molariform teeth.
-The sharp teeth eels prefer reef fish, octopus, and occasionally crustaceans while the blunt toothed animals, like the snowflake and zebra morays, feed primarily on crustaceans, especially crabs.
-Research shows the whitemargin moray may have a venomous bite and the yellowmouth moray secretes a skin toxin.
+The sharp teeth eels prefer reef fish, octopus, and occasionally crustaceans, while the blunt toothed animals, like the snowflake and zebra morays, feed primarily on crustaceans, especially crabs.
+Research shows the whitemargin moray may have a venomous bite, and the yellowmouth moray secretes a skin toxin.